crisluengo/doxpp/IDEAS.md

 This is a list of everything that is defined at the global scope.
 Members are listed in order in which they were found in the header file.
 Each `members[i]` is a dictionary as follows:
 {
-   id: '',           // this is a unique identifyer used for referencing
+   id: '',           // this is a unique identifier used for referencing
    name: '',         // should this include the fully qualified name, or depend on the hierarchy?
    type: '',         // class/function/enum/constant/define/namespace/etc.
    parameters: [],   // (if a function)